Oatcake: Plain Web Typography

 A drop-in CSS stylesheet that makes pages attractive and readable.
 Looks good without drawing attention to the design.
 Works great on both mobile and desktop.

-This is the demo page for Oatcake, a universal typography stylesheet.
+Oatcake is my universal typography theme.
 Possibly the world's most deadpan stylesheet, Oatcake aims to look good without being distracting or drawing too much attention to itself.
 Plain but pretty.

 - Styles ordinary HTML.
 No CSS classes or JavaScript needed.